abl0719/ASElux/README.md

     file    the prefix of output file

 --nthread
     n       the number of threads used during alignment (default = 1).

+Update: 2018.04.17
+In the default align mode, the read counts are SNP based which means that a read can be counted multiple times if there are more than one SNP existing in the read.
+We now offers a new option to count the reads for only one SNP in the read.

+New parameter:
+--count_once
+    if the flag is used, one read would only be counted once no matter how many
+    SNPs are in the read.